-I am an applied econometrician and data scientist in Seattle, WA.
-I work as a principal data scientist at Microsoft in the Office Experience group in Redmond, WA, where I spend time developing forecasting applications and provide general data science consulting.
-Before that, I worked in Azure developing forecasting models and tools on top of Azure Machine Learning.
+I am a data scientist and applied econometrician who lives in Seattle, WA.
+I work as a data science manage at Microsoft in the Commercial Software Engineering group (CSE).
+CSE is a global engineering organization that works directly with customers looking to leverage the latest technologies to address their toughest problems and transform their industries using cloud-based solutions.
+Before CSE I worked as a data scientist in the Office Experience group in Redmond, WA, where I have spent time developing forecasting applications and providing general data science consulting.
+And before that, I worked in Azure developing forecasting models and tools on top of Azure Machine Learning.
 This work culminated in the forecasting capabilities of the Azure AutoML service.

 Prior to Microsoft, I was a senior economist at Amazon.com.
 At Amazon I was one of the founding members of the Economics team, reporting directly to Dr. Patrick Bajari, Amazon’s Chief Economist and Vice President.
 The mandate of the team was to perform internal consulting services by supplying data-informed answers to key questions from Retail, Marketplace, Prime, Kindle, and AWS businesses.
 The exact nature of projects was confidential, but methodologically I engaged in econometrics of program evaluation, elastiticity estimation, pricing, and market design.
 On top of that, I took on multiple forecasting and predictive modeling projects that typically had a stronger data mining focus.